 AWARDS AND RECOGNITION

 SLDVS coordinates several annual awards and honors for UIC students.
-Whether based on campus or beyond, UIC celebrates the achievement of its many students leaders in a variety of ways, and SLDVS is proud to help recognize outstanding student “learning through leadership” each year.
+Whether based on campus or beyond, UIC celebrates the achievement of its many student leaders in a variety of ways, and SLDVS is proud to help recognize outstanding students learning through leadership and service each year.

-One highlight of the academic year is the annual Chancellor’s Student Service and Leadership Awards (CSSLA) program.
-Since 1973, the CSSLA program has recognized outstanding student leaders and student volunteers who, while maintaining high academic achievement, demonstrate a commitment to the UIC community through participation in student organizations and campus activities and throughout the greater Chicagoland area through active service and community engagement.
+One highlight of the academic year is the annual Chancellor’s Student Service and Leadership Awards (CSSLA) ceremony.
+Since 1973, the CSSLA ceremony has recognized outstanding student leaders and student volunteers who, while maintaining high academic achievement, demonstrate a commitment to the UIC community through participation in student organizations and campus activities and throughout the greater Chicagoland area through active service and community engagement.

 Students may be nominated for the following awards, presented each year at the CSSLA program: